University Investments and Endowment Funds

 Endowment Specific Funds

-The Development Office is responsible for the administration of life income agreements, also referred to as deferred gifts.
-Currently the University administers three types of life income agreements: Charitable Gift Annuities, Charitable Remainder Trusts and the Donor Pooled Income Fund.
-Life income agreements provide a stream of income to the donor or others for life or for a term of years.
-Distributions are made quarterly while the principal cannot be withdrawn for University use until termination of the non‐charitable interest.
+The university administers three types of life income agreements: Charitable Gift Annuities, Charitable Remainder Trusts and Donor Pooled Income Fund.
+Life income agreements, also referred to as deferred gifts, provide a stream of income to the donor or others for life or for a term of years.
+Distributions are made quarterly and the principal is not withdrawn for university use until termination of the non‐charitable interest.

-Charitable Gift Annuity is a simple contract between the donor(s) and the University of Michigan.
-In exchange for the donor’s contribution, the University promises to make fixed quarterly payments for life to one or two annuitants (usually but not necessarily, the donor(s)).
-Establishing the charitable gift annuity requires a minimum gift of $10,000 in cash or readily marketable securities, which is deposited in the University’s segregated Gift Annuity Fund.
+Charitable Gift Annuity (CGA) is a simple contract between the donor(s) and the university.
+In exchange for the donor’s contribution, the university promises to make fixed quarterly payments for life to one or two annuitants (usually but not necessarily, the donor(s)).
+Establishing a CGA requires a minimum gift of $10,000 in cash or readily marketable securities, which is deposited in the university’s segregated Gift Annuity Fund.
 Each annuitant must be at least 50 years of age when annuity payments commence.
-A contribution to a charitable gift annuity is an irrevocable gift.
-Upon the death of the last annuitant, the value associated with the annuity in the Gift Annuity Fund is transferred to the receiving University department as directed by the donor(s).
+Contributions to a CGA are irrevocable gifts.
+Upon the death of the last annuitant, the value associated with the annuity in the Gift Annuity Fund is transferred to the receiving university department as directed by the donor for purposes specified by the donor.
 Departments must use the money according to the donor’s intent and university policy.